Systems thinking

 Overview of systems thinking

-This short article by Daniel Aronson illustrates what systems thinking is using an integrated pest management example.
-Another short introduction can be found in Systems Thinking “in 25 Words or Less” by Debra Lyneis talking about primary and secondary schools.
+This short article by Daniel Aronson explains systems thinking with practical examples, such as integrated pest management.
+A complementary introduction, Systems Thinking in 25 Words or Less by Debra Lyneis, applies these ideas in primary and secondary school contexts.

 Applications in sustainability and public policy